 In some pipeline systems, there might be the facility for owners, participants, and third parties, to trade capacity or product to meet long- or short-term goals.
 The Operator must keep track of these trades and, potentially, provide a platform on which they can be agreed.

-The data stored and generated in the application are used for daily, monthly and annual reporting, internally and to partners and government.
+The data stored and generated in the application hosted on the EnergySys Cloud Platform is used for daily, monthly and annual reporting, internally and to partners and government.
 These reports are likely to cover:

 - Commercial allocation of throughput and inventories